coreinfrastructure/best-practices-badge/doc/other.md

-*   The project MUST identify the specific coding style guides for the primary languages it uses, and require that contributions comply with it (where exceptions occur, they MUST be rare and documented in the code at that locations).
+*   The project MUST identify the specific coding style guides for the primary languages it uses, and require that contributions generally comply with it.
+    *Details*:
-    In most cases this is done by referring to some existing style guide(s), possibly listing differences, and then enforcing the style guide where possible using an automated style guide checker that is configured to match.
+    In most cases this is done by referring to some existing style guide(s), possibly listing differences.
     These style guides can include ways to improve readability and ways to reduce the likelihood of defects (including vulnerabilities).
     Many programming languages have one or more widely-used style guides.